lesimov/dusa_bridge/docs/examples.md

 -- Police menu
 function PoliceJob.OpenPoliceMenu()
-    local playerData = Framework.GetPlayerData()
+    local playerData = Framework.Player

-    if playerData.job.name ~= 'police' then
+    if playerData.Job.Name ~= 'police' then
         Framework.Notify('You are not a police officer', 'error') return
     end